bnosac/audio.whisper/README.md

 Sys.unsetenv("WHISPER_CMAKE_FLAGS")
 ```

 - Next you can use the package.
-Note that possibly if you have several devices on your Windows machine, you can specify the device order by setting the environment variable
+Note that possibly if you have several devices on your Windows machine, you can specify the device order by setting the GGML_VK_VISIBLE_DEVICES environment variable

 <details>
   <summary>Uncollapse to show details</summary>